Top Five Style Guide

 • Strengthening the university’s flagship position and impact within the State of Florida

-• Advancing the university’ national and international reputation
+• Advancing the university’s national and international reputation

-• UF’s rise in the rankings is reflective of its continual, rapid strengthening in teaching, learning and research performance—smaller class sizes, consistently high graduation and retention rates, and increased value of each student’s degree after graduation—all of which in turn helps Florida be viewed as a national leader.
+• UF’s rank is reflective of its continual, rapid strengthening in teaching, learning, and research performance—smaller class sizes, consistently high graduation and retention rates, and increased value of each student’s degree after graduation—all of which in turn helps Florida be viewed as a national leader.

-• Recognition/gratitude toward the many stakeholders who contributed to this momentum including faculty, staff, students, alumni/donors, state, the community.
+• Recognition/gratitude toward the many stakeholders who contributed to this momentum, including faculty, staff, students, alumni/donors, the state, and the community.

-These bona fides demonstrate what UF has done/ is doing to raise its profile and what this means for key stakeholders:
+Bona fides demonstrate what UF has done/is doing to raise its profile and what this means for key stakeholders:

-• Ranked as one of the top universities for undergraduate research.
+• UF is ranked as one of the top universities for undergraduate research.

 • Despite being one of the largest universities in the United States, UF offers small classes with access to nationally and internationally renowned faculty.